SpaCE-Lab-MSU/Avian-Interaction-Database/data/L0/AvianInteractionData_ENTRY_INSTRUCTIONS.md

 ## Step 8: Notify us that file is ready by creating a GitHub issue

-*(Note: we are no longer using pull requests since we are using seperate species files for this process)*
+*(Note: we are no longer using pull requests since we are using separate species files for this process)*

 Open a new "issue" (which is like a task) and indicate that the file is waiting for review.
 For more information on issues, see https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue